 I decided I would use this opportunity to learn how to use Sketchup, as it’s been on my to-do list for ages.
 Sketchup is a 3D modeling software that allows you to draw buildings, furniture, or really anything.
 It strikes a nice balance between user-friendliness (the program automatically snaps to appropriate points while you’re drawing) and precision (you can specify measurements down to 1/16 inch).
 Unlike some software, Sketchup allows you to work directly with the fully textured drawing, so you never have to render a static image to make sure the finished product looks OK – what you see is what you get.
 Best of all, the basic software is free.

 This Sketchup tutorial got my feet off the ground.
 It’s a five-part video (each part runs 10 to 20 minutes) that walks through how to draw a shed not unlike the one I’m designing.
 In the beginning you’ll learn how to use the “push/pull” tool, a simple and powerful command that can turn a 2D rectangle into a 3D box, shrink or enlarge any dimension of that box, or cut it into a more complex shape.
-Later you’ll learn how to manipulate shapes using “move” and “rotate”, how to create components that edit several shapes simultaneously (like if you want to make an entire wall a foot taller), and how to import ready-made elements like doors instead of drawing them from scratch.
+Later you’ll learn how to manipulate shapes using “move” and “rotate”, how to create components that edit several shapes simultaneously (like if you want to make all the studs in a wall 12 inches taller), and how to import ready-made elements like doors instead of drawing them from scratch.

 Sketchup won’t replace AutoCAD for drafting technical drawings, but it’s an amazing tool for communicating a vision with other engineers, architects, or clients.
 (A picture is worth a thousand words.)
 I’ve also discovered that Sketchup helps me as a carpenter.
 If I intend to build a shed, which I do, first I can swiftly draw the structure and cladding.
 Then I can use my drawing to count up the materials I’ll need, and to puzzle out tricky details like roof soffits.
 Build it electronically before I build it in real life – that’s my goal for Eastie Farm.